 2 Use Restrictions

 2.2 Guest Communications.
 Certain Services permit Customers to send email, SMS and other messages to their guests.
 The sending of commercial messages is regulated by law, including CAN-SPAM and the Telephone Consumer Privacy Act in the United States.
 SMS messaging is further regulated by mobile service carriers and by the policies and best practices of the Mobile Marketing Association and the CTIA, which collectively impose requirements regarding the integrity of SMS content and compliance with acceptable use policies.
 Customer is responsible for complying with all applicable laws, published rules and policies regarding communication with its guests.
-Customer represents and warrants that it has obtained written or electronic opt-in permission from each guest to send messages to that guest.
 If a guest opts out of a specific form of messaging from Customer (e.g. SMS), Customer will update the Services accordingly.

 2.3 Use of Proprietary Third Party Content.
-You may not modify, republish, reproduce, post, transmit, sell, offer for sale, or redistribute Third Party Content (as defined in section 3.4) without the prior written permission of Revinate and if applicable, the rights holder of Third Party Content (such as industry research data).
-You must abide by all copyright notices, information, or restrictions related to any Third Party Content.
+Use of Proprietary Third Party Content.
+Customer may not modify, republish, reproduce, post, transmit, sell, offer for sale, or redistribute Third Party Content (as defined in section 3.4) without the prior written permission of Revinate and if applicable, the rights holder of Third Party Content (such as industry research data).
+Customer must abide by all copyright notices, information, or restrictions related to any Third Party Content.

-3.1 Ownership of Services.
-The Services (including all Software and Revinate Confidential Information used to provide the Services) belong to Revinate and its licensors (if any).
-Even if the terms “purchase” and “sale” are used, you do not receive ownership rights in the Services and have only those license and use rights in this Agreement.
+5.2 What Revinate Owns.
+The Services (including all Revinate software, Third Party Content and Revinate Confidential Information used to provide the Services) belong to Revinate and its licensors (if any).
+Even if the terms “purchase” and “sale” are used, Customer does not receive ownership rights in the Services and has only those license and use rights in this Agreement.

-3.2 Ownership of Customer Confidential Information.
-Customer Confidential Information belongs to Customer (or the person or other entity from whom Customer received information).
-Nothing in this Agreement assigns any rights in that information from you to Revinate.
+5.3 What Customer Owns.
+Customer Data and other Customer Confidential Information belong to Customer (or its guests and other third parties, if applicable).
+Nothing in this Agreement assigns any rights in that information from Customer to Revinate.

-3.3 Ownership of Respective Trademarks.
-You may not use the Revinate name, logo or other marks without Revinate’s prior written consent, and Revinate may not use your name, logo or other marks without your prior written consent.
+5.4 Ownership of Respective Trademarks.
+Customer may not use the Revinate name, logo or other marks without Revinate’s prior written consent, and Revinate may not use Customer’s name, logo or other marks without Customer’s prior written consent.
 Ownership of all such marks and the goodwill associated therewith remains with the owner.

-4.2 Confidential Information.
-Subject to the limitations in the next paragraph, all information disclosed by Customers to Revinate or by Revinate to Customers during the term of this Agreement, whether in oral, written, graphic or electronic form, is considered “Confidential Information”.
+6.1 Confidential Information.
+Unless information is deemed non-confidential under the following paragraph, all information disclosed by either party to the other during the term of this Agreement, whether in oral, written, graphic or electronic form, is considered “Confidential Information”.

 7 Representations and Warranties; Warranty Disclaimer.